mahmoodsheikh36/mahmoodsheikh36.github.io/content/post/linear_algebra2.md

 <div class="definition">

-a **Matrix** is a rectangular array or table of numbers, symbols, or expressions, arranged in rows and columns, which is used to represent a mathematical object or a property of such an object <br/>
+a **matrix** is a rectangular array or table of numbers, symbols, or expressions, arranged in rows and columns, which is used to represent a mathematical object or a property of such an object <br/>

 <div class="characteristic">